docindata/web_scraping/README.md

 To detect those inspect webiste, go to settings --> debugging --> Disable JS.
 If website changes or doesn't work it uses JS.

 2. Web scraping is not difficult in itself but companies have made it challenging by using bot-detection and adding captchas, there is also the risk for getting your IP blocked from websites such as Google.

+3. Google's Places API was tried and seemed initially like a good tool.
+However it's not possible to get more that 60 per query.

 ## Features